wofs/wWinServiceGuard/README.md

 # wWinServiceGuard
 Allows you to control and start selected services, as well as restart them in case of a fall.
+Written in Lazarus-IDE.

 ### The project uses:
 * http://www.lazarus-ide.org/